Wet Terrace Prairie

 Description

 This State is native tall grass prairie dominated by prairie cordgrass, big bluestem and a wide variety of prairie forbs.
 This State occurs on level to gently sloping soils.
-In some cases, bur oak, swamp white oak, post oak, elm, American hazelnut, prairie willow and wild plum occurred in small groves or as scattered individuals across the prairie landscape.
+In some cases, bur oak, swamp white oak, post oak, elm, American hazelnut, prairie willow and American plum occurred in small groves or as scattered individuals across the prairie landscape.

 Submodel